gshanbhag525/gorilla-mux-video-to-gif/Readme.md

-# Gorilla Mux Video to GIF Converter
+# 🎥➡️🖼️ Gorilla Mux Video to GIF Converter 🎥➡️🖼️

 This project utilizes the Gorilla Mux router for handling HTTP requests to convert video files to GIFs using FFmpeg.
 The application provides a simple API endpoint to upload a video file, process it with FFmpeg, and return the resulting GIF.
+The application is written in Golang

 ## Table of Contents